emarekica/js/Jonas/js-behind-scenes/js-behind-the-scenes.md

 **It doesn't work the other way around:**

     child scope can use parent scope,
     parent scope can't use child scope.

 <p>&nbsp;</p>

 **Sibling scopes** don't have access to one another.
 Scope chain does not work SIDEWAYS nor DOWN, only UP.

-*Works the same for function arguments.
+\*Works the same for function arguments.

 **global variables** = variables in the global scope

 <p>&nbsp;</p>

 **Scope chain vs call stack**

 Scope chain is the order in which functions are written in the code.
 It has nothing to do with order in which functions are called and executed in the call stack.

 <p>&nbsp;</p>

 ![Scopechain VS Call stack](img/12-scopechain-vs-callstack.png)

 <p>&nbsp;</p>

 [Execution vs Lexical vs Variable environment](https://medium.com/@bdov_/javascript-typescript-execution-vs-lexical-vs-variable-environment-37ff3f264831)

 <p>&nbsp;</p>

-___
+---

 ## Scoping in practice

 <p>&nbsp;</p>

 ![Scope chain summary](img/scope-chain-summary.png)

 <p>&nbsp;</p>

 Function `calcAge()` is defined in a global scope.